snowmountainAi/agent-message-format/README.md

 Markdown has already been found inadequate for conversations with AI assistants.
 While CommonMark or Github-flavored-markdown (GFM) support elements like lists, tables, code blocks and images, AI assistants like ChatGPT or Gemini have found it necessary to extend it for additional abilities.

+- Rendered/evaluated code blocks (like mermaid diagrams)
+- LaTeX for math
 - Citations
-- LaTeX for math
 - File attachments
 - Charts
-- Collapsible to make documents more legible
-- Rendered/evaluated code blocks (like mermaid diagrams)
+- Collapsibles
 - Popovers
 - Cards
 - Collection of Cards

+The idea is to achive better visual presentation while retaining semantic information for easy parsing by humans, programs and LLMs.
+This requires achieving the right balance between plain markdown and full HTML.

+## Approach

+We take Github-flavored-markdown as a starting point because it already supports mermaid diagrams and LaTeX for math.

+We define the DSL for other custom elements.

 ## Examples